timjbray/jekyll-now/_posts/2018-02-20-Machine-Learning-Pt-2.md

 ### Start without Coding

 You can do a great deal with Cloud based ML solutions.
-(AWS)[https://docs.aws.amazon.com/machine-learning/latest/dg/what-is-amazon-machine-learning.html], (Azure)[https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-machine-learning] & (Google)[https://cloud.google.com/products/machine-learning/] all have cheap accessible options.
+[AWS](https://docs.aws.amazon.com/machine-learning/latest/dg/what-is-amazon-machine-learning.html), [Azure](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-machine-learning) & [Google](https://cloud.google.com/products/machine-learning/) all have cheap accessible options.
 These services take away some of the complexity and allow you to prototype and test out ideas quickly & easily.

-It may not always be possible to leverage these, for example, if you’re working with real time image or video processing.
-If so, there are still great options from (TensorFlow)[https://www.tensorflow.org] to great Python libraries like (scikit-learn)[http://scikit-learn.org/stable/].
+It may not always be possible to leverage these, for example, if you have bandwidth limitation and are working with real time image or video processing.
+If so, there are still great options from [TensorFlow](https://www.tensorflow.org) to great Python libraries like [scikit-learn](http://scikit-learn.org/stable/).

 ### Summary

 > Start small, be aware of the limitations, prototype, iterate & refine.

-Use a process like this along with being careful to use any predictions to augment decisions is a great way to reduce the risks associated with Machine Learning.
+Following a simple process like above can help reduce the risks associated with Machine Learning.
+It's also sensible to use any predictions to augment business decisions - not drive them - at least until you have full confidence in the technology and output.